2026 NFL draft: Latest New York Jets updates, intel, buzz

 Reese and Bailey are thought to be the favorites with the No. 2 overall pick -- a fascinating decision between two players with different skill sets.
 At this stage of their careers, Bailey is the more polished pass rusher, but Reese intrigues with his versatility and upside.

 Wide receiver could be in play with the 16th pick.
-Ideally, they'd like to find a bigger receiver to pair with star Garrett Wilson (6-feet).
-Bell (6-foot-2) would fit the bill. though he's considered more of a second-round option.
-The Jets are also showing interest in Carnell Tate (6-foot-2) and Jordyn Tyson (6-foot-2), both of whom could be first-round considerations.
+Ideally, they'd like to find a bigger receiver to pair with Wilson (6-feet).
+Bell (6-2) would fit the bill. though he's considered more of a second-round option.
+The Jets are also showing interest in Tate (6-2) and Tyson (6-2), both of whom could be first-round considerations.